AntoineSimoulin/gpt-fr/README.md

 ## Intended uses & limitations

 The model can be leveraged for language generation tasks.
 Besides, many tasks may be formatted such that the output is directly generated in natural language.
-Such configuration may be used for tasks such as automatic summary or question answering tasks.
+Such configuration may be used for tasks such as automatic summary or question answering.
 We do hope our model might be used for both academic and industrial applications.

 ### How to use